alanyoung7/Jeopardy-/README.md

 Have fun!!!!

 For developers interested in the source code.
-The game is written in HTML5
+The game is written in, HTML5, CSS3, Bootstrap Upgraded to 5.0.2, jQuery Upgraded to 3.6.3.
-CSS3
-Bootstrap Upgraded to 5.0.2
-jQuery Upgraded to 3.6.3
 It was originally sourced from https://github.com/airbr/webdev-jeopardy.

 To further the gameplay, we